 Together with the ensemble recherche, the Freiburg Baroque Orchestra is now based in the Freiburg Ensemblehaus, a building that the two ensembles have occupied since 2012 and that functions as a musical smithy for new ideas, early music and new music inspiring and complementing each other here.
 Every year the two ensembles pass on this inspiration to young students from all over the world who attend their Ensemble Academy.

 Together with its two artistic directors, Gottfried von der Goltz and Kristian Bezuidenhout, the Freiburg Baroque Orchestra will be dazzling its audiences in 2019/20, too, with its varied programmes of Renaissance, Baroque and Classical works performed by the finest musicians: Handel’s Messiah will be conducted by Trevor Pinnock; Regula Mühlemann will be singing virtuoso cantatas; Beethoven’s piano concertos will be heard in Hong Kong, Melbourne and Seoul; and Bach’s St Matthew Passion will be performed with the Belgian vocal ensemble Vox Luminis in Bruges, Madrid and Cuenca.
-The ensemble will also be appearing at the Menuhin Festival in Gstaad, at the Stuttgart Music Festival and at the Kassel Music Festival.
+The ensemble will also be appearing at the Menuhin Festival in Gstaad and at the Stuttgart Music Festival.